North Carolina Wrongful Death Lawyers

 Who can file a wrongful death action?

-In North and South Carolina, wrongful death actions are brought about by the person who is presiding over the decedent’s estate.
+In North Carolina, wrongful death actions are brought about by the person who is presiding over the decedent’s estate.
 This is referred to as a “personal representative” in North Carolina and an “executor” or “administrator” in South Carolina.
 This is the person who has the responsibility and authority to carry out the terms of the decedent’s will.
 Depending on the case, the following people may be able to act as a personal representative or executor in a wrongful death claim:

 - Surviving family members (spouses, children, or parents)